Tesla settles lawsuit over crash that killed Apple engineer driving in Autopilot mode

 Details of the settlement — which happened just before the planned trial — were not disclosed.

-Tesla settled a wrongful-death lawsuit brought by the family of an Apple engineer who died when his Tesla crashed while in Autopilot mode, according to court records viewed by Business Insider.
+Tesla settled a wrongful-death lawsuit brought by the family of an Apple engineer who died after his Tesla crashed while in Autopilot mode, according to court records viewed by Business Insider.

 Details of the settlement, which was filed on Monday, were not disclosed.
 The settlement came just as the case was set to go to trial on Monday in California's Santa Clara County Superior Court.